vany0114/vany0114.github.io/_posts/2019-6-14-chaos-injection-with-simmy.md

 ```

 #### Using chaos settings factory from consumers
-So, wherever we want to make the chaos is injected inside of the workflow of our application using `Polly` and `Simmy` (and also using this approach), the only thing we need to do (after set up the resilience strategies and monkeys of course) is tagging the executions through the `OperationKey` as we explained before and storing the chaos settings inside the `Context` using the `WithChaosSettings` extension method, that way, the chaos might or might not be injected at runtime contextually.
+So, wherever we want to make the chaos is injected inside of the workflow of our application using `Polly` and `Simmy` (and also using this approach), the only thing we need to do (after to set up the resilience strategies and monkeys, of course) is tagging the executions through the `OperationKey` as we explained before and storing the chaos settings inside the `Context` using the `WithChaosSettings` extension method, that way, the chaos might or might not be injected at runtime contextually.

 ```c#
 // constructor